indygreg/python-zstandard/README.rst

    Compression dictionary to use.

-   Note: When using dictionary data and ``compress()`` is called multiple times, the ``CompressionParameters`` derived from an integer compression ``level`` and the first compressed data's size will be reused for all subsequent operations.
+   Note: When using dictionary data and ``compress()`` is called multiple times, the ``ZstdCompressionParameters`` derived from an integer compression ``level`` and the first compressed data's size will be reused for all subsequent operations.
 This may not be desirable if source data size varies significantly. compression_params
-   A ``CompressionParameters`` instance defining compression settings. write_checksum
+   A ``ZstdCompressionParameters`` instance defining compression settings. write_checksum
    Whether a 4 byte checksum should be written with the compressed data.
    Defaults to False.
 If True, the decompressor can verify that decompressed